sinai-dev/Outward-SideLoader/Resources/Example SLPack/Readme.txt

-This example folder shows how to use each feature of SideLoader.
+This example folder shows how to use some features of SideLoader.

 - There is an AssetBundle, which is used by the "Blitz" custom item.